btruhand/blog/_posts/2020-07-13-being-an-early-mentor.md

 incorrect assumptions in my solution, and my mentee's simpler solution would not have run to the same issue as mine.
 To be honest it did feel bad that not only was I wrong but also I led my mentee to an incorrect solution, but am glad that overall I managed to resolve everything together with my mentee.

-# Rounding up my experience
+# Rounding up my experience so far

 Reflecting on my mentorship experiences so far here are some things that I have taken away: